cbitting/CRUDdyProductsAdmin/README.md

 The api is using the file based db **lowdb** to hold the data (it's a little limited on features - but super quick + simple).

-## For the sake of the excerice and time - stuff NOT implemented
+## For the sake of the exercise and time - stuff NOT implemented
 - Tests
 - Production Deploy
 - Security